 the habitat are characters that make it quite unique among

 European Mycenas.
+It could probably not be mistaken for any other Mycena.
 White forms are known to occur (Maas Geesteranus 1986).
 It is a member of sect Luculentae Maas Geest. subsect.
 Rosellae Singer ex Maas Geest.